 By the end of the day, you will have all the tools you need to move forward on your writing journey.
-This independent event is organized by coordinator Jessica Bell of Writing Day Workshops, with assistance from the NE Ohio SCBWI.
+This independent event is organized by coordinator Jessica Bell of Writing Day Workshops, with help from local writing groups such as the Ohio North SCBWI.

 EVENT LOCATION & DETAILS